 According to research carried out by Moneysupermarket.com, not protecting your no claims discount could see your premiums rise by 37% if you make a claim.
 Protecting a no claims discount costs on average £33 per year, so the longer you pay for the additional cover the less valuable it becomes.

 So, will you be better off by protecting?
 Well, that’s a difficult question to answer and ultimately, it’ll come down to your driving.
-If you’re someone who’s prone to accidents then you’d probably be best protecting your no claims, although the insurers will recognise you’re more high risk so it could come at a higher cost.
+If you’re someone who’s prone to accidents then you’d probably be best protecting your no claims.
+It is also worth noting that it is not just your driving that you have to think about, you could for example be involved in a hit and run on your parked vehicle.

 How much can you save?